Menu Close

 As a result of state reorganization, green revolution and deepening of democracy, there was a rise of intermediate caste.
 A phenomenon described by Yogendra Yadav as 1st democratic upsurge.

 Now OBCs became the most dominant section.
-In terms of profession, agricultaralists were in majority and 2nd was of social service members.
-Earlier professionals were joining politics and politics was not a source of income but now the trend started where the politics became the full time profession.
+In terms of profession, agriculturalists were in majority followed by social service members.
+Earlier professionals were joining politics and politics was not a source of income but now the trend started where the politics became the full-time profession.
 The trend started because of JP movement and Sanjay Gandhi youth congress.
 Youth entered the politics at the time of career formation.

 Number of graduates from foreign universities have declined.
 Nothing changed as far as the representation of minorities and women is concerned.
 Representation of women got stagnated around 8-10% of total seats.